Donald Trump is making the United States an anti-corruption laughingstock

 Jessica Tillipman, a dean at the George Washington University Law School and an expert on government ethics and compliance, was recently giving an anti-corruption training to a roomful of visiting government officials from Latin America when something odd happened.
 As she described measures the United States has in place to guard against conflicts of interest, she heard snickering.

 "Usually, I would see audiences in the past where they would look on kind of in awe" at the elaborate system the federal government has in place to prevent graft and corruption, Tillipman says.
 That has changed since the election of Donald Trump.
-Now, the overseas officials she trains point out that the US can't even get its own president to abide by the nation's ethics standards and traditions.
+Now, the overseas officials she trains point out that the United States can't even get its own president to abide by the nation's ethics standards and traditions.
 "It was almost a bit of a joke," she says of the recent training.
 "To have countries with their own distinct corruption issues laughing at our current issues—it's embarrassing."

 For decades, the United States has held itself up as a paragon of open and ethical government.
 On many fronts, the country has led by example, enacting tough anti-corruption and ethics statutes and leading the world in the enforcement of those laws.
-What's more, the US has used its reputation to prod other countries to clean up their acts, spending tens of millions of dollars every year via various federal programs to educate and train foreign officials and to encourage the passage of anti-bribery and transparency measures.
+What's more, the United States has used its reputation to prod other countries to clean up their acts, spending tens of millions of dollars every year via various federal programs to educate and train foreign officials and to encourage the passage of anti-bribery and transparency measures.
 But interviews with more than a dozen US and foreign experts show that the nation is losing its credibility as the world leader in clean government and fighting corruption, which is in turn affecting global efforts to combat government corruption.

 Since his election, Trump and his administration have taken an openly hostile approach to guarding against conflicts and policing ethics standards.
 Trump and the Republican-led Congress have already rolled back efforts by the Obama administration to combat bribery and graft in the oil and gas industry.
 And there are indications that Trump may weaken the Foreign Corrupt Practices Act, the crown jewel of US anti-corruption laws that makes it illegal for an American company to pay off—knowingly or unknowingly—a foreign government official for preferential treatment.

-"It's hard to put lipstick on the pig: There's a very, very different perceived reputation now than three or four months ago," says Nathaniel Heller, an executive with Results for Development, a non-profit that fights poverty, partly by encouraging government transparency.
+"It's hard to put lipstick on the pig: There's a very, very different perceived reputation now than three or four months ago," says Nathaniel Heller, an executive with Results for Development, a nonprofit that fights poverty, partly by encouraging government transparency.
 "It's particularly acute because of the very real conflicts of interest and entanglements that the [Trump] family and administration seem to be deeply uninterested in trying to untangle."

-Jorge Hage, the former anti-corruption minister of Brazil, says the US's actions so far send "a very bad signal" to international partners.
+Jorge Hage, the former anti-corruption minister of Brazil, says the United States' actions so far send "a very bad signal" to international partners.
 "Everyone seems to know (or hope) that the present administration is an exception, kind of an accident," Hage says, "so that sooner or later, the US will go back to its traditional policy of promoting and emphasizing public integrity and transparency, and fighting corruption."

 Trump, unlike every other president in the modern era, has taken a dismissive approach to resolving potential ethics problems and conflicts of interest.
 He has refused to divest from his international real estate and licensing company, which means he will continue to enrich himself from his business while president.
 He hired two members of his immediate family—his daughter Ivanka and son-in-law Jared Kushner—to work in the White House.
 Senior staffers in the Trump administration skipped a customary ethics training course, which may help explain why aides to the president have on numerous occasions promoted the Trump family's business interests in their official capacities.

-In early January, hours after Trump said at a press conference he wouldn't be taking the steps recommended by most ethics experts to avoid conflicts, the federal government’s top ethics watchdog pleaded with Trump to reconsider.
+In early January, hours after Trump said at a press conference he wouldn't be taking the steps recommended by most ethics experts to avoid conflicts, the federal government's top ethics watchdog pleaded with Trump to reconsider.
 If Trump failed to personally uphold a high standard, the ripples of that decision would be felt around the world, noted Walter Shaub, director of the nonpartisan Office of Government Ethics.
 "As we all know, one of the things that make America truly great is its system for preventing public corruption," Shaub said in a rare public speech.
 "Our executive branch ethics program is considered the gold standard internationally and has served as a model for the world.
 But that program starts with the Office of the President.
-The President-elect must show those in government—and those coming into government after his inauguration—that ethics matters."
+The president-elect must show those in government—and those coming into government after his inauguration—that ethics matters."

 Convincing lawmakers in corruption-plagued countries to change their laws—and asking prosecutors and law enforcement officials to have the courage to enforce those laws—is a tough enough sell, says Shruti Shah, vice president of programming and operations at the Coalition for Integrity, formerly the US chapter of Transparency International.
 Having a president who seems blithely unconcerned about his myriad conflicts of interest doesn't help, she says.
 "We can't tell people in Africa or anywhere else in the world to do anything we're not doing ourselves."